treasure-data/td-react-native-sdk/docs/api.md

 ### addEvent
 `TreasureData.addEvent(event, table, database)` <br /><br />
-Add custom event to specified database and table.
+Add a custom event to a specified database and table.
 The event will be buffered untill `uploadEvents()` is called.
-The total length of database and table must be shorter than 129 characters.
+The total combined length of the database and table names must be <=128 characters.
-If database param is not specified, `defaultDatabase` from the `setup()` will be used.
+If the database parameters are not specified, `defaultDatabase` from the `setup()` will be used.

 | Param | Type | Description |